romalev/consul-cluster-manager/README.md

   <version>v1.0</version>
 </dependency>
 ```
-There's more than one way to created an instance of consul cluster manager.
+There's more than one way to create an instance of consul cluster manager.
 - Defaut one:

 ``` ConsulClusterManager consulClusterManager = new ConsulClusterManager(); // Consul agent should be running then on localhost:8500.  ```